ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

 What brought me back to being a Beatmap Nominator was wanting to see more variety in the ranked section.
-Back in 2023, there also weren’t many harder maps, especially those over 8 stars, so I wanted to help bring more of them into the ranked section.
+Back in 2023, there also weren't many harder maps, especially those over 8 stars, so I wanted to help bring more of them into the ranked section.

 ---